 Does access to healthcare and insurance play a role?

 In a 2018 report examining health resources and expenses for children, Nevada ranked last in the nation for childhood care.
 With almost the highest proportion of uninsured children and the highest proportion of unpaid children’s medical bills, it’s likely that medical insurance, dental insurance and bills play a big role in low-ranking children’s dental care in Nevada, as well as general healthcare.
 While oral hygiene as well as sugary drinks and foods also play a significant role in the development of childhood caries, it is notable that Nevada ranks only 36 out of 51 states (including the District of Columbia) for childhood obesity and nutrition, and last when it comes to medical expenses and insurance.

 How can I protect my child’s teeth?

-In addition to proper brushing and flossing, regular cleanings and exams from your local dentist are your best defense against more serious problems down the line.
+Proper instruction, dental hygiene and regular dental check-ups can all help improve children’s dental care in Nevada and reverse these unfortunate statistics.
 If you don’t have insurance, find a dentist in Las Vegas who offers flexible payment options with no insurance required.
 A good dentist will work with you to find a way to provide the care your child needs.

 Poor oral health can lead to a variety of other health issues including heart disease, pregnancy complications, and even difficulty concentrating.
 To learn more about oral health, or to find a dentist in Las Vegas, contact BDG at (702) 388-8888.